BenyAlbatross/tp/docs/UserGuide.md

 ## Quick Start

-{Give steps to get started quickly}

-1. Ensure that you have Java 17 or above installed.
+1. **Install Java 17.** Confirm you have Java 17 installed by running `java -version` in your terminal.
+   If you do not have Java 17 installed, download it from [here](https://www.oracle.com/java/technologies/downloads/#java17).
-2. Down the latest version of `Internity` from [here](http://link.to/Internity).
+2. **Download Internity.** Download the latest version of `Internity.jar` from [Github](https://github.com/AY2526S1-CS2113-W14-4/tp/releases), onto anywhere on your computer.
+3. **Run the program.** Open your terminal, navigate to the directory where you saved `Internity.jar`, and run the command:
+   `java -jar Internity.jar`
+4. **Start using Internity!** You can now start adding, deleting, updating and viewing your internship applications.

+For a list of available commands, type `help` in the terminal.

 ---